savisec/just-common/README.md

 ## Local

+1. Install direnv and just:
+    ```shell
+    brew install direnv
+    brew install just
+    ```
-Clone this repo.
-Run `/path/to/this/repo/link.py` from the root of the project you intend to use it in.
+2. Clone this repo.
+3. Run `/path/to/this/repo/link.py` from the root of the project you intend to use it in.
+For example, from the directory `~/code/hello-go` you should run `~/code/justfiles/link.py`.
+This will create a symlink `.justfiles` in the root of `hello-go` which points to this repo's `justfiles/` directory.